 -to beg for mercy.

-“Sometimes,” she confessed.
-“It’s my choice.
-I’m sorry I didn’t get back to you this afternoon.
-We had a lot going on today.”
+Jennifer had called after hours from Perdue’s office, “I’m sorry I didn’t get back to you this afternoon.
+We had a lot going on.”

 “Well, it’s only a vacation at stake.
 Hardly a real emergency.
 I hate to even have to ask for help…”

-“So, what happens next?”
+“What happens next?”

 “OK, God.
 I’ll do my part.
 I’ll keep doing the next thing.
 Even though this whole venture feels impossible, even though I feel foolish to pursue it, I’m gonna choose to believe this isn’t too hard for you.
 I’ll do my part and trust you to do yours.”

 At 6:30, I walked to the building at 230 Peachtree Street and was told by security that I couldn’t go up the elevator until 7:30.
-I waited in the Hotel Indigo lobby next door for the next hour, alternating between a sinking feeling of fear and a bolstered one of peace, a sense that God was going to walk me through this, whatever happened.
+I waited in the Hotel Indigo lobby next door for the next hour, alternating between a sinking feeling of fear and a bolstered one of peace, a sense that God was going to walk me through, whatever happened.

 “N-w serv–g, D –3 —indow 7.”

 He left the window and returned.
-“OK, you’re already three steps into the process now,” he said, looking pleased with himself.
-“Now have you had coffee?
+“OK, you’re already three steps into the process now,” he said, looking pleased.
+“Have you had coffee?
 Breakfast?”
-I shook my head no. My stomach was cavernous at that moment, big enough to swallow us both.
+I shook my head.
+My stomach was big enough to swallow us.
 “It takes about an hour from this point to have a passport in hand.
-Take a deep breath and relax a bit.
+Take a deep breath.
+Relax.
 Go get breakfast.
-Coffee.
-Then come back and wait at Window 1 for your passport.”
-He smiled, “And good luck.”
+Then come back to window 1 to wait for your passport.
+And good luck.”

-–Set international terminal on my GPS.
+–Set international airport terminal on my GPS.

 –Drive to international terminal.